davekinkead/big-data-and-democracy/outline.md

 5. Big data and social media decouple the traditional communications trade off

+  - early utopian hopes of a positive decoupling of reach from cost

+  - emergency of walled gardens & network effects decoupled reach and discrimination instead

+  - caputre of public forums by private mediums
+    - challenges to regulation
+    - cost free sophistry

   - big data permits generation of psychographic models to exploit cognative biases (erodes voter competence)

-  -

-  - cost free sophistry
+    - sophistry is more effective

 6. Aftermath: